TranslationalML/pacsifier/README.md

 	python pacsman.py --info --save --queryfile path_to_queryfile

- - The --info option allows you to dump the information in the retrieved series into csv files.
+ - The --info or -i option allows you to dump the information in the retrieved series into csv files.
- - The --save option allows you to save the queryed dicom images.
+ - The --save or -s option allows you to save the queryed dicom images.
- - The --queryfile path_to_queryfile option is mandatory and specifies which queryfile to use to query/retrieve.
+ - The --queryfile or -q path_to_queryfile option is mandatory and specifies which queryfile to use to query/retrieve.

 Note : you can download the images without the --info option or only dump the info if --save option is not included.

  - Running the command above will download the dicom images by default into data folder of the project folder.
- - You can specify the output directory by adding the option --out_directory path_to_output_directory.
+ - You can specify the output directory by adding the option --out_directory or -d path_to_output_directory.
- - You can also specify a different config file by adding the option --config path_to_config_file.
+ - You can also specify a different config file by adding the option --config or -c path_to_config_file.

 ## Query file: